ZahraShahlaie/Computer_Vision_Learning/1_Image/3ـBitـdepth/README.md

-# 🔢 Bit Depth in Digital Images
+#  Bit Depth in Digital Images

 ## 📌 What is Bit Depth?

-Bit depth defines how many different intensity or color values each pixel in an image can represent.
-In simple terms, it determines how many levels of brightness or color are available per pixel.
+Bit Depth defines how many different intensity or color values each pixel in an image can represent.

-Higher bit depth means:

-* More detailed images
-* Smoother color transitions
-* Wider color range
+In simple terms:

+> Bit depth = number of brightness or color levels per pixel.

+The higher the bit depth, the more detailed and smoother the image will be.

 ---

 ## 🎚️ 8-bit Images

-In 8-bit images:
+In an 8-bit image:

-[
+$$
 2^8 = 256
-]
+$$

-So each pixel can take **256 different values**:
+Each pixel can represent **256 different values**:

-* 0 → black
+- 0 → black
-* 255 → white
+- 255 → white
-* Values in between → grayscale intensities
+- Values in between → grayscale levels

-📌 This is the most common standard in image processing.
+📌 This is the most common format in image processing.

 ---

 ## 🧩 General Case (n-bit Images)

-For an n-bit image:

-[
+If bit depth is **n**, then:

+$$
-2^n \text{ possible levels}
+2^n \text{ intensity levels}
-]
+$$

 Examples:

-* 4-bit → (2^4 = 16) levels (0–15)
+- 4-bit → $2^4 = 16$ levels (0–15)
-* 10-bit → (2^{10} = 1024) levels
+- 10-bit → $2^{10} = 1024$ levels
-* 16-bit → (2^{16} = 65536) levels
+- 16-bit → $2^{16} = 65536$ levels

 ---

 ## 🎨 Effect of Bit Depth on Image Quality

-Higher bit depth leads to:
+As bit depth increases:

-* Smoother gradients
+- 🎯 Smoother transitions between colors
-* Better detail preservation
+- 🎯 Better detail preservation
-* Reduced banding artifacts
+- 🎯 Reduced banding effects

-However:
+But:

-* Increased memory usage
+- 💾 Higher memory usage
-* Higher computational cost
+- ⚙️ More computational cost

 ---